A topic from the subject of Inorganic Chemistry in Chemistry.

 Conclusion

-• Summary of the principles of quantum mechanics
+• Summary of the principles of quantum mechanics and their relevance to chemistry.

-• Importance of quantum mechanics in chemistry
+• Importance of quantum mechanics in modern chemistry and its role in various fields.

 Principles of Quantum Mechanics in Chemistry